Coronavirus Epidemic Update 19: Treatment and Medication Clinical Trials

 coronavirus epidemic update 19 treatment and medication clinical trials...

-s, there may be a lack of standardization in such cases.
-What is the standard and definition of recovery from illness?
-If there is no double blind, there will be intentional or unintentional work errors.
-We put the link to the article below.
-It describes the WHO's attempt to standardize these trials to ensure that they can be compared with each other. another to ensure authentic and reliable results, not just to promote new drugs.
-There are many drugs such as chloroquine phosphate, which have been shown to be effective in inhibiting the growth of the newcoronavirus
+What are the standards and definitions of recovery?
+If there is no double blinding, will there be intentional or unintentional work errors?
+We have linked to the article below that describes the WHO's attempt to standardize these assays to ensure consistent results.
+They can be compared to each other.
+Real and reliable, not just to promote new drugs.
+Many drugs, such as chloroquine phosphate, have been shown to have good effects on inhibiting the growth of the new

-I don't Epidemiologist, I'm not a hospital administrator, I don't work for WHO I'm just a pulmonary ICU doctor taking care of patients When patients arrive at the ICU, their whole system breaks down, I'm the one who puts the central venous and arterial catheters that we give to patients.
-Intubated, bronchoscopy, always interested in this virus, my job is to treat patients and I want to show you what I noticed in my clinic in southern California.
-In the last month, I have personally seen at least three or four cases of influenza A. These patients are not doing well.
+I'm not an epidemiologist, I'm not a hospital administrator, I don't work for the WHO, I just am. a pulmonary intensivist, caring for patients.
+When patients arrive at the ICU, their entire system collapses, I am the one who places the central venous and arterial catheters that we give to patients, I have been intubating them and doing bronchoscopies.
+I have always been very interested in this virus and my job is to treat patients and I wanted to show you what I noticed in my clinic in Southern California.
+In the past month, I personally saw at least three or four cases of influenza A, and the conditions of these patients were not very good.

 If you have any copyright issue, please Contact